anxkhn/azure-ai-900-exam-prep/questions.md

 Which two types of natural language processing (NLP) workloads does the solution use?
 Each correct answer presents part of the solution.
 Note: Each correct selection is worth one point.

-1.  text-to-speech
+A.  text-to-speech
-2.  key phrase extraction
+B.  key phrase extraction
-3.  speech-to-text
+C.  speech-to-text
-4.  language modeling
+D.  language modeling
-5.  translation
+E.  translation

 **Answer(s):** B,C